 University of Mississippi Medical Center offers opportunities for rewarding careers working with medical professionals who are considered leaders in their field.

-Diagnose and manage auditory disorders for pediatric population (0-21 years), with additional responsibilities for clinic operations, research, and teaching.
+Diagnose and manage auditory disorders for pediatric population (0-21 years), with an emphasis on electrophysiological testing.
+Additional opportunities for research, and teaching.

-Doctorate degree in audiology, Au.D. or Ph.D. from accredited program.
-Experience preferred, but will consider graduating Externs with extensive pediatric experience.
-Must be eligible for ASHA CCC-A and/or Audiology Board Certification from American Academy of Audiology.
+Doctorate degree in audiology, Au.D. or Ph.D., from accredited program.
+Must have CCCs from ASHA or Audiology Board Certification from American Academy of Audiology.
 Ability to obtain current Mississippi license required.

 Perform high quality standard and specialized audiometric tests on children both inpatient and outpatient.
 Select and administer appropriate diagnostic procedures for each patient based on age and performance ability.
 Administer diagnostic auditory brainstem response tests to very young infants sedated and unsedated as well as in the neonatal intensive care unit.
 Analyze test results and counsel patients and families on results.
 Refer to appropriate medical entities when necessary.
 Appropriately refer or make recommendations for various amplification options.
 Evaluate and fit hearing aids and assistive listening devices.
 Evaluate and program cochlear implant devices.
 Appropriately manage outcomes of patients with amplification devices according to department policy and procedures.
 Generate effective patient documentation according to established hospital and department procedures, and other paperwork needed for patient care.
 Flexibility to work with various multi-disciplinary teams.
 Work with audiology students from outside universities and teach within clinical setting.
 Maintain current best practices through internal and external continuing education specific to areas of service.
 Facilitate learning and understanding in patients, caregivers, staff, students and community by providing education that is easily understood.
 Openly share knowledge and expertise.